noaione/yuusha-shoukan-ln/sources/v07/chapter3.md

 [How should I say this...
 I’m sorry.]

-It’s a new pattern...No, has this pattern appeared before?
+It’s a new pattern...
+No, has this pattern appeared before?
 She had so many fainting variations that I’m not really sure.
 After a while, Lilia-san, who had regained her consciousness, held her head in her hands with a stunned expression on her face.
 She was holding a small bottle in one hand, taking out what looked